ReFeree: Radar-based efficient global descriptor using a Feature and Free space for Place Recognition: Proposed Method

 \subsection{ReFeree}

 Using the features and the free space, we propose a \ac{Radar}-based efficient global descriptor called \textit{ReFeree}.
-To transform $\mathcal{R}_\mathcal{F}$ into a \textit{ReFeree} $\mathbf{K}$, which is an $\alpha$-dimensional vector that each of the elements represents a compression of range bin $\beta$'s free space information. $\mathbf{K}$ is following as:
+To transform $\mathcal{R}_\mathcal{F}$ into a \textit{ReFeree} $\mathbf{K}$, which is an $\alpha$-dimensional vector that each of the elements represents a compression of range-wise block $\beta$'s free space information, we represents $\mathbf{K}$ by: